Capture of USS Chesapeake: Issuing a challenge

+The proposed duel was shaped by the morale effects of earlier frigate actions.
+American victories by USS Constitution over HMS Guerriere, USS United States over HMS Macedonian, and USS Constitution over HMS Java had embarrassed the Royal Navy and encouraged American expectations that its heavy frigates could defeat British opponents in single-ship combat.
+Broke therefore sought not merely a personal encounter but a victory that would answer those defeats and restore confidence in British seamanship and gunnery.
+For Lawrence, recently celebrated for defeating HMS Peacock, the chance to engage Shannon offered an opportunity to extend the American run of naval victories.

 Captain Lawrence did not receive Broke's letter.
 According to Ian W. Toll, he had already decided to leave harbour at the first favourable weather.
-The fact that it was not in his nation's interests at this point in the war to be challenging British frigates seems to have not entered into his reasoning.
-When USS President had slipped out of harbor, it was to embark on a commerce-raiding mission, which was deemed in the U.S. national interest.
-Half of the officers and up to one quarter of the crew were new to the ship.
-In the short time he was in command of the Chesapeake, Lawrence had twice exercised his crew at the great guns, walking the decks and personally supervising the drill.
-He also instigated a signal, a bugle call, to call on his crew to board an enemy vessel.
-Unfortunately the only crew member able to produce a note on the bugle was a "dull-witted" 'loblolly boy' (surgeon's assistant) called William Brown.
-Lawrence believed that he would win the battle and wrote two quick notes, one to the Secretary of the Navy pronouncing his intentions, and another to his brother in-law asking him to look after Lawrence's wife and children in event of his death.
+Lawrence's decision to meet Shannon reflected the culture of naval honour surrounding single-ship actions, but it also exposed Chesapeake to an immediate battle before the ship's new command had fully settled.
+In the short time he was in command of Chesapeake, Lawrence had twice exercised his crew at the great guns, walking the decks and personally supervising the drill.
+He also introduced a bugle call to summon his crew to board an enemy vessel.
+The only crew member able to produce a note on the bugle was a "dull-witted" loblolly boy, or surgeon's assistant, called William Brown.
+Lawrence believed that he would win the battle and wrote two quick notes, one to the Secretary of the Navy pronouncing his intentions, and another to his brother-in-law asking him to look after Lawrence's wife and children in the event of his death.

 Bostonians and their neighbours anticipated great results from the celebrated Lawrence and his crew.
 Local authorities reserved a space at the docks in expectation of accommodating the captured British man-of-war.
-Also plans were set in motion for a gala victory banquet.
+Plans were also made for a gala victory banquet.
 As the American warship moved down the harbour, citizens raced to vantage points to witness the fight.
-Crowds gathered on available heights from Lynn to Malden and from Cohasset to Scituate.
+Crowds gathered on heights from Lynn to Malden and from Cohasset to Scituate.
 A diarist likened the Salem crowds to swarms of bees.
-The more daring took to boats to follow the Chesapeake.
+The more daring took to boats to follow Chesapeake.
 A Boston newspaper reported the bay being covered with civilian craft of all kinds.
+The public nature of the departure later intensified the effect of the defeat: a large American audience expected to see a British frigate brought into Boston, but the reverse occurred when Chesapeake was taken into Halifax as a prize.